snkashis/android-docs/src/pages/map-sdk/overview/runtime-styling.md

 ### Raster

 Raster layers are typically a collection of images that display on top of the base map tiles.
-While Vector tiles are preferred, satellite imagery or legacy map styles render as a raster layer.
+While vector tiles are preferred, satellite imagery or legacy map styles render as a raster layer.

 ```java
 RasterSource rasterSource = new RasterSource("source-id", "mapbox://mapbox.u8yyzaor");